 Where else are you traveling in Europe?

-And if you need help packing, I’ve got you covered with my best tips for packing for Europe.
+And if you need help packing, I’ve got you covered with exactly how to pack light and fashionable for Europe.